KhronosGroup/glTF-Sample-Models/2.0/StainedGlassLamp/README.md

 ## KHR_materials_clearcoat

-The models in `\glTF` and `\glTF-Binary` use the extension [KHR_texture_clearcoat](https://github.com/KhronosGroup/glTF/blob/master/extensions/2.0/Khronos/KHR_materials_clearcoat/README.md) on the multicolored stained glass to add smooth reflections on top of the glass.
+The model in `\glTF` uses the extension [KHR_texture_clearcoat](https://github.com/KhronosGroup/glTF/blob/master/extensions/2.0/Khronos/KHR_materials_clearcoat/README.md) on the multicolored stained glass to add smooth reflections on top of the glass.
 The glass material must be rough for `KHR_materials_transmission` to create microsurface refractions, so clearcoat restores shiny surface reflections to the smooth outer surfaces of the stained glass.

 The two textures for transmissionTexture and clearcoatTexture have been packed together into a single bitmap `FDLV3095_glass_transmission-clearcoat.png` using the red and green channels, to help optimize the asset.